 INDICATION and IMPORTANT SAFETY INFORMATION for REXULTI® (brexpiprazole)

-It is not known if REXULTI is safe and effective in people under 18 years of age.
+It is not known if REXULTI is safe and effective in children with MDD.

 IMPORTANT SAFETY INFORMATION: